pushtell/react-ab-test/README.md

 </Experiment>
 ```

-Report to your analytics provider using the `emitter` object.
+Report to your analytics provider using the `emitter`.

 ```js
 emitter.addPlayListener(function(experimentName, variantName){